Accuracy Tests of the Envelope Theory: Accuracy tests

-To confirm the analysis, a second potential is studied.
-Considering that a logarithmic interaction $V(r)= \beta \ln(r)$ also produces an upper bound (the associated $b_V(r)= \beta \ln(\sqrt{r})$ function is concave), the linear contribution in the previous potential can be replaced by a logarithmic one while keeping the mix between variational characters,
+To deepen the analysis, a second potential is studied.
+Considering that a logarithmic interaction $V(r)= \beta \ln(r)$ also produces an upper bound (since the associated $b_V(r)= \beta \ln(\sqrt{r})$ function is concave), the linear contribution in the previous potential can be replaced by a logarithmic one while maintaining a mixture of variational characters,